-“Gate to Paris“ offers various solutions to suit your personal situation.
-Whether you are looking for an apartment, want to find your way around the city quickly, need assistance with administrative formalities or want recommendations on restaurants, doctors, language courses, leisure activities, and much more.
+“Gate to Paris“ offer a solution to suit your personal situation.
+If you are looking for an apartment, want to find your way around the city quickly, need assistance with administrative formalities or want recommendations on restaurants, doctors, language courses, leisure activities, and much more.

 In addition to companies, private individuals can also book services which save time and money.
 My status as an entrepreneur allows me to avoid VAT, so my service is less expensive for clients.

 German speaking clients especially appreciate my relocation services in Paris.
-It goes without saying that my services are available to every customer as long as we can communicate in German, English, or French.
+It goes without saying that my services are available to every customer if we can communicate in German, English, or French.

 If you need support with visa/entry formalities or with your job search, I recommend one of my many colleagues in Paris who can assist you.

 Costs depend on the specific request and the underlying preferences.
 Please contact me directly for an exact statement and a non-binding offer.